TheRealSibasishBehera/kubearmor-elasticstack-logging/README.md

 How FluentD could be used:

 1. Directly accessing the logs through stdout in Relay Server.
-It can be done by using client-go library or running proxy for kube-apiserver for KubeArmor to access the Kubernetes API.
+It would be done with fluentd plugins made to consume logs from pods eg ```kubernetes_metadata```
+OR

-2. Using the `kubearmor.kube-system.svc` based on the gRPC service here: https://github.com/kubearmor/kubearmor-client/tree/main/log
+2. Using the `kubearmor.kube-system.svc` based on the gRPC service here: https://github.com/kubearmor/kubearmor-client/tree/main/log and then sending over to fluentd

 How to deploy FluentD: